dapr-cn/docs/src/content/sdks_php/_index.md

 ## Initialize your project

 In a directory where you want to create your service, run `composer init` and answer the questions.
-Install `dapr/php-sdk` and any other dependencies you may wish to use.
+Install with `composer require dapr/php-sdk` and any other dependencies you may wish to use.

 ## Configure your service